Home » Symptoms » Cat Symptoms A-Z » Pulse Weak (Soft Pulse)

 Pulse Weak (Soft Pulse) in cats

-A weak or soft pulse in cats is a clinical symptom characterized by a reduced strength or irregular perception of the heartbeat when palpating the arteryAn artery is a blood vessel that carries blood away from the heart.
+A weak or soft pulse in cats is a clinical symptom characterized by decreased strength or irregular perception of the heartbeat during palpationPalpation is an examination method in which the condition of body tissues is assessed by feeling them with the hands.
+It is used to identify swelling, pain, or other abnormalities. of the arteryAn artery is a blood vessel that carries blood away from the heart.
 Unlike veins, which return deoxygenated blood to the heart, arteries transport oxygen-rich blood to the body’s tissues..

 Can Occur with the Following Diseases: